-For children, interacting with their peers is like oxygen for their well being and learning.
+For children, interacting with their peers is like oxygen for their wellbeing and learning.
 Exposure to interactions with typically developing children helps develop and generalise social skills.
 Play is the ideal context for children to interact socially and communicate.
-Children with autism have a tendency to play alone with items or activities of their interest.
+Children with autism tend to play alone with items or activities of their interest.